Ethra8/history_beyond_myth/README.md

     ![image](https://englishgrows.com/history_beyond_myth/assets/images/rocky-beach-guernsey-near-fort-houmet_600x1228px.avif)

 #### SECTION 3 THE VALUE OF ABALONES
-The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsinevess to the site.
+The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness to the site.
 - [Abalone shell](https://es.m.wikipedia.org/wiki/Archivo:AbaloneInside.jpg): Its original source in the Wikipedia Website, on the [article Abalone's description](https://en.wikipedia.org/wiki/Abalone#:~:text=variety%20of%20cultures.-,Description,-%5Bedit%5D).
 ![image](https://englishgrows.com/history_beyond_myth/assets/images/AbaloneInside.jpg)

 #### SECTION 4 MEDIEVAL JEWELRY
-The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsinevess to the site.
+The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness to the site.
 - [Frankrish gold brooch](https://www.metmuseum.org/art/collection/search/465810) with mother-of-pearl, dated c.600 from the *Medieval Arts Collection* of [The Met Museum](https://www.metmuseum.org/)
     ![image](https://englishgrows.com/history_beyond_myth/assets/images/Frankrish_jewelry_abalone_gold_disk_brooch.avif)

 #### SECTION 7 MISTS OF GUERNSEY
-The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsinevess to the site.
+The image of this section remains the same in all screen sizes, adapting its width and size accordingly, bringing responsiveness  to the site.
 - [Seascape in Guernsey during sunset](https://www.freepik.com/free-photo/vertical-long-exposure-shot-seascape-guernsey-during-sunset_13382109.htm#query=guernsey&position=0&from_view=search&track=sph) by [wirestock](https://www.freepik.com/author/wirestock) at [Freepik.com](https://www.freepik.com/)
     ![image](https://englishgrows.com/history_beyond_myth/assets/images/vertical-long-exposure-shot-seascape-guernsey-during-sunset.avif)

 ### SIGN-UP PAGE
 #### BACKGROUND IMAGE SIGN-UP
-The image of this section remains the same in all screen sizes, but in different sizes, bringing responsinevess to the site.
+The image of this section remains the same in all screen sizes, but in different sizes, bringing responsiveness  to the site.
 - [Middle ages castle](https://pixabay.com/photos/castle-middle-ages-castle-yard-4509080/) by [Tama66](https://pixabay.com/users/tama66-1032521/) at [Pixabay.com](https://pixabay.com/).
 The image is meant to show the user some medieval castle similar to the ones he would see on some organized sight seeing visits if he/she decides to sign-up, but in a decorative manner, so a black shadowy transparency has been put over it to avoid too much distraction from the page's content.
 Different sizes of the image have been used for different screen sizes, with a cover attribute to cover all screen:
     * **LAPTOPS** (min. size of 1200px): 1920px width, 1278px height
     * **TABLETS** (min. size of 577px to max. size of 1199px): 1280px width, 852px height